 Optimization Model: Limitation and Implementation challenges

 One limitation of the model is the decision variables in excel which are limited to 200.
 The dataset from Draft King has athletes list well beyond the 200 mark, as a result the model failed to operate correctly.
 To address this issue, DFS team manager can create a custom player list of 200 players.
 In actual practice, this is an exercise a DFS manager will have to go through, as there would be players that should not be on the draft list.
 This can occur when the player cannot play due to injuries, or simply because it is his turn to be in the bench.
 Moreover, it is also highly unlikely that one would go beyond the 20th player in your ranking for each position when creating your team.
 We assume the model will still operate effectively within this limitation.

+Using the average point expectation from Draft King, the results showed that majority of our budget should be spent on pitchers.
+This analysis will change from sport to sport, the reason we saw this outcome was primarily driven by the scoring system in MLB DFS.
+This does highlight that in MLB DFS, DFS team managers should spent more time in estimating the correct value for pitchers.

-Athlete Performance Simulation
+Athlete Performance Simulation:

 To properly utilized an optimization model, DFS team managers must project points for each Athlete.
 The way most managers do this is based on historical averages.
-Different managers would differ slightly in how they calculate averages, however most managers rely on this methodology.
+Different managers would differ slightly in how they calculate averages; however, most managers rely on this methodology.
 The assumption is that athletes’ past performance would be a good indicator of future performance.
 If we approach this from a statistical point of view, there is a significant amount of adjustments to be made for more accurate prediction.
 For those of us that watch sports, we know that athlete performance is not always consistent.
 Some athletes would be more consistent than others, those players are more likely to have a lower standard deviation in their points scored.
 This information is useful to us, because it allows us to enhance our player point projection model.

 At the end of the day, most DFS team managers feel there is still an art to this game.
 They feel that their experience should help predict if a player will have a good game or not.
 We can assume that DFS team managers can accurately predict which athletes will have either a good game or bad one.
 If they think a player will have a bad game, how much should they adjust down their points by?